YoungBoy Never Broke Again: 2024–2025: Utah arrest for drug and fraud charges

+2025: Traffic violation and illicit drug discovery

+On December 31, 2025, months after Gaulden received a presidential pardon, he was pulled over on Interstate 15 in Utah by the Utah Highway Patrol for a traffic violation.
+After being pulled over, the vehicle was searched, and illicit drugs and large amounts of cash were found.
+Despite Gaulden being in the vehicle, the male driver and a female passenger claimed ownership of the drugs found inside.

 Feuds

 King Von and Lil Durk

 From 2018 to 2020, Gaulden and Chicago rapper King Von – a signee of Lil Durk's imprint Only The Family – began to diss each other through social media and their music, in what was initially taken as a joke.
 In particular, Von who made several videos mocking viral clips of Gaulden as Von noted that Gaulden fakes in his music: "the f**k YoungBoy talking about on this song, bruh?
 He's talking crazy, he ain't even like that.
 I'm on his a** now.
 You got caps in yo raps."
 On November 6, 2020, King Von was shot and killed following an altercation with the Never Broke Again affiliate Quando Rondo.

 In 2022, following Von's death, and Gaulden's release from jail, Gaulden released "Bring the Hook", the lead single from his mixtape Colors.
 In the track, Gaulden sent an obvious diss toward King Von and rappers from O'Block in Chicago as he rapped: "Nigga, this that Squid Game, O-Block pack get rolled up / Murder what they told us, Atlanta boy get fold up".
-The song's release sparked a feud between Gaulden and Von's close friend Lil Durk which lead to the release of "Ahhh Ha", the lead single from Durk's 7220.
+The song's release sparked a feud between Gaulden and Von's close friend Lil Durk, which lead to the release of "Ahhh Ha", the lead single from Durk's 7220.
 The song featured several subtle disses from Durk to Gaulden.
 In the track, Durk took several shots against Gaulden's ex-girlfriend Jania Meshell, suggesting she had relations with the late King Von.

 On the same day, Gaulden released "I Hate YoungBoy" which appeared on his fourth studio album The Last Slimeto.
-In the song, Gaulden had taken shots at Durk's fiancé India Royale, Gucci Mane, Lil Baby, Boosie Badazz, Durk's late cousin OTF Nunu, and Durk himself.
+In the song, Gaulden took shots at Durk's fiancé India Royale, Gucci Mane, Lil Baby, Boosie Badazz, Durk's late cousin OTF Nunu, and Durk himself.
 He also dissed Apple Music for promoting the Chicago native Lil Durk.

 On May 4, 2023, media personality Akademiks stated that Gaulden and Durk had reconciled, but on May 8, Gaulden dissed both Durk and Akademiks on Twitter.
 On the same day, he announced a new mixtape titled Richest Opp and its release date of May 12, 2023, the same release date as Lil Durk's album Almost Healed.